|

 the common anchor 'Folder 1'.

-Inner Junctions/Symlink are updated properly via Smart Move in the destination
+Inner Junctions/Symlinks are updated properly via Smart Move in the destination location.

 |